grandmasternik/chakra-zulu/README.md

 ## Getting Started

 On your inital visit to the site, you with be able to hover (web) or click (mobile) to view an overview of each chakra.
-Clicking "*See More...* will require you to login (returning user) or signup (new user).
+Clicking "*See More...*" will require you to login (returning user) or signup (new user).

 ### Links